 Signs That You Might Have Taken Potassium Iodate More Than You Should

-If you experience any of this, it is just important to contact your doctor immediately for immediate assistance.
+If you experience these, you must contact your doctor immediately for immediate assistance.

 What is Radiation in the Concept of a Nuclear Explosion?